apache/mesos/docs/quota.md

 ### Scenario 1: Greedy Framework

-There are two frameworks in a cluster, each running in a separate role with equal weights: framework fA in role rA and framework fB in role rB.
-There is a single resource available in the cluster: 100 CPUs. fA consumes 10 CPUs and is idle (declines resource offers), while fB is greedy and accepts all offers it gets, hogging the remaining 90 CPUs.
+There are two frameworks in a cluster, each are subscribed to their own distinct role, and both roles have equal weights: framework fA subscribed to role rA and framework fB subscribed to role rB.
+There is a single resource available in the
+cluster: 100 CPUs. fA consumes 10 CPUs and is idle (declines resource offers), while fB is greedy and accepts all offers it gets, hogging the remaining 90 CPUs.
 Without quota, though fA's fair share is 50 CPUs it will not be able to make use of additional the 40 CPUs until some of fB's tasks terminate.

 ### Scenario 2: Resources for a new Framework

-A greedy framework fB in role rB is currently the only framework in the cluster and it uses all available resources---100 CPUs.
-If a new framework fA in role rA joins the cluster, it will not receive its fair share of the cluster resources (50 CPUs) until some of fB's tasks terminate.
+A greedy framework fB subscribed to role rB is currently the only framework in the cluster and it uses all available resources---100 CPUs.
+If a new framework fA subscribed to role rA joins the cluster, it will not receive its fair share of the cluster resources (50 CPUs) until some of fB's tasks terminate.

 To deal with Scenario 2, quota by itself is not a sufficient solution as it would be set after fB has started using all resources.
 Instead Scenario 2